raymon-roos/neovim-config/README.md

-I use vim for writing prose in LaTeX and zettelkasten notes in Markdown, and recently I have been working on setting up LSP server integration, for supplying auto-completion and diagnostics, to use in coding projects.
-It is very much still a work in progress and of poor quality.
+I use vim for writing prose in LaTeX and zettelkasten notes in Markdown, and recently I have been working on setting up LSP server integration, for supplying auto-completion and diagnostics to use in coding projects, as well as converting my old viml configs into pure lua.
+It is very much still a work in progress and of poor quality, but improving with every commit.

-### Zettelkasten in vanilla Neovim
+### Zettelkasten in vanilla vim

 Copied largely from [this excellent blog post series](https://www.edwinwenink.xyz/posts/42-vim_notetaking/).
 Notes (zettels) I make are